dougeby/IntuneDocs/intune-azure/introduction/what-is-microsoft-intune.md

 Restrict access to Exchange services depending on conditions you specify.

-If you are looking for documentation for the existing Intune portal, see [the Intune Documentation Library](https://docs.microsoft.com/en-us/intune/)

 ## What's new in the preview?

 As the public preview progresses, and more features are added, we'll let you know about them here.